DjangoGirls/tutorial/django_installation/README.md

 ## Installing Django

 Now, when you have your `virtualenv` started, you can install Django using PIP.
-In console/command-line you type `pip install django==1.6.5`.
+In console you type `pip install django==1.6.5`.

     (blog) ~$ pip install django==1.6.5
     Downloading/unpacking django==1.6.5